publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 4. extent adjusted to be divisible by 16
 5. PDF output ready for print with crop marks

+**In the next article we will be looking at how the students take this content and deliver as a web site and then various eBook formats.**

 ## Related documents on my site

 [Text to InDesign][9dd4a10b]